 FAQs: Frequently Asked Questions

 To this point in the article, you know everything about products, what paintball is, and the buyer’s guide.
 Now, we have the top questions that people asked about paintballing.
 This way, you will not have to search across the Internet to find the right answer.
 YOu will have everything in one place.

 Q1: What do most paintball gun sets come with?

 Predominantly, when you are playing paintball, everything depends on the package that you buy.
 Companies like to be a little different, so they try to vary their sets.
 However, when you are looking for a set, check for discounted prices.
 When you do this, you will probably get more bang for your buck.

 Still, as a beginner, you may be confused about what everything is that you are getting in a bundle.
 But, you should have a set that makes you think less, and just allows you to play the sport you love.
-Most sets come with the gun, but can include, but is not limited to, air tanks, masks, pads, loaders, and paintballs.
+Most sets come with the gun, but can include, but are not limited to, air tanks, masks, pads, loaders, and paintballs.
 There are surely a ton of packages out there that are less than $200, which is a real steal.

 Q2: How can I be safe when playing paintball?